- East Mesa Campus

 All students currently attending, or planning to attend, one of the south county centers also may use the student services available at either of the Doña Ana Community College campuses in Las Cruces.
 An adviser is available at the south county centers to advise students as they make career, program, and scheduling choices.
 DACC students may also take advantage of tutoring services at either or both locations.

-Located near the northwestern corner of the county, the 6,764-square-foot Hatch Center houses a computer lab, a light manufacturing lab and a computer classroom, as well as office areas.
+Located in the northwestern corner of the county, the 6,764-square-foot Hatch Center houses a computer lab, a light manufacturing lab, and a computer classroom, as well as office areas.
 It is situated adjacent to Hatch Valley High School and offers dual-credit courses to HVHS students.

 The facility was awarded LEED certification for meeting all standards in the following categories: Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, and Indoor Environmental Quality.
 LEED, or Leadership in Energy and Environmental Design, is an internationally recognized, green building certification system.